-Data access is a necessity of doing business.
-Business leaders want to be able to pull real-time data to manage operation efficiency and make informed decisions.
+Data access is a necessity.
+Business leaders want to be able to pull real-time data to manage operational efficiency and make informed decisions.
 With multiple systems, the operator must face the reality of not easily being able to see how each system is performing and how they integrate with each other.

 A plant manager is also able to start and stop parts of the system, change the working parameters, and see the list of the current and past alarms.